actuallyaninja/zmk-config/README.md

 - Viterbi, a split 5x7 (x2) ortholinear keyboard
 - Fourier, a split 40% staggered keyboard
-- A hand-wired board using the plates from the Sinc 75% split staggered keyboard
+- A hand-wired board using the plates from the Keeb.io Sinc 75% split staggered keyboard

 Other boards:

 - Ergo42, a split 4x7 (x2) ortholinear board designed by Biacco42
 - May pad, a numpad designed by u/reggatronics

-*Note: Fourier, handwired Sinc, Ergo42, and May pad are only currently compatible with nice!nano pinouts.
-I will plan on updating them to support all promicro compatible controllers, but was just too lazy to do it yet.
+*Note: Handwired Sinc and May pad are only currently compatible with nice!nano pinouts.
+I plan on updating them to support all promicro compatible controllers, but was just too lazy to do it yet.

-Other board(s) that I have my own config for that were part of the main zmk repo:
+Other board(s) that I have my own config for that were already part of the main zmk repo:

 - Helix
 - Lily58